base0010/plume_jc_jubjub/README.md

-## This is a repository for implementing PLUME - "Verifiably Deterministic Signatures on ECDSA".
+## This is a repository for implementing PLUME - "Verifiably Deterministic Signatures on ECDSA" on secure elements/ hardware wallets.

 ### This repository focuses an exploration for creating code for JavaCard capable secure elements, as this is the lionshare hardware wallet platfroms